agenteo/agenteo.github.com/source/_posts/2016-01-11-create-dependency-structures-with-local-ruby-gems.md

 {% endhighlight %}

-Automated tests are an important part of software development but they are the only way to ensure local Ruby gems dependency structures are solid.
+Automated tests are an important part of software development but they are **the only way to ensure local Ruby gems dependency structures are solid**.

-### Flaky bugs caused by missing requirement statements
+### Gotcha: Flaky bugs caused by missing requirement statements

-This is a problem for a Ruby process loaded and running in memory such as a web server or deamon.
-Let's say you have a gem A requiring C and using its code, and you have a gem B **not** requiring C but using its code.
-A and B are two high level gems that your Ruby script can call.
+This is a problem affecting a Ruby process running in memory such as a web server or deamon.
+Let's say you have a gem A requiring gem C and using its code, and you have a gem B **not** requiring gem C but using its code.
+A and B are two high level gems that your Ruby application can call.

 ![visual representation]({{ site.url }}/assets/article_images{{ page.url }}flaky_bugs.png)

-When your application first access B an error will be triggered since B doesn't require C but uses its code.
+When your application first access gem B an error will be triggered since it uses gem C code without requiring it.

-But when you first execute A it requires C and leaves it in memory, so when B runs it won't fail!
+But when your application first executes gem A it requires gem C and leaves it in memory--if the application now access gem B it won't fail because gem C was previously required.

-**So you really want to test all your local gems in isolation to catch those errors.**
+**A unit test on gem B would have caught that.
+And this is why you really must test all your local gems in isolation.**

 For example if we run: